pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 ## Sort functions

 The first way to sort a collection is to use a sort function.
 A sort function is an object configuring how to sort a collection.
-They can be created in defferent ways and can be composed.
+They can be created in different ways and can be composed.

 You can create a sort function using a property and a direction: